 Consumers generally have high expectations of their mobile experience.
-They prefer to access the websites from their smartphones as compare to their PC’s, with 67% of those surveyed expecting websites to be tailored to mobile phone usage.
+They prefer to access the websites from their smartphones as compared to their PC’s, with 67% of those surveyed expecting websites to be tailored to mobile phone usage.

 7) Better User Experience Is a Key: